0xsirus/tirdad/README.md

 course that only works if you can probe a computer, and maintain the same source/destination port and IP address."

-Quote Mike Perry, developer at The Tor Project [xx]:
+Quote Mike Perry, developer at The Tor Project [A]:

 "... it is worth complaining to the kernel developers for the simple reason that adding the 64ns timer post-hash probably *does* leak side channels